-I have great pleasure in presenting the thirty-sixth Annual Report and Accounts of the Company for the financial year ended 31 December 2023.
+I have great pleasure in presenting the thirty-sixth Annual Report and Accounts of the Company for the financial year ended 31 December 2024.

-Singapore's Gross Domestic Product grew by 1.1% in 2023.
-The general insurance sector in Singapore posted a year-on-year increase of 10.1% in gross written premiums to S\$10.2 billion in 2023, led by growth in both the domestic and offshore businesses.
-Global headwinds, economic slowdown coupled with geopolitical tensions, rising interest rates, and elevated inflationary pressures had impacted overall demand for non-life insurance sector.
-The pandemic and the intensification of natural catastrophes due to climate change gravely affected people's lives and business activities in 2023.
+In 2024, the Singapore economy grew by 4.4%.
+This growth was fuelled by strong performances in the wholesale trade, finance & insurance, and manufacturing sectors.
+The general insurance sector in Singapore posted a year-on-year increase of 6.3% in gross written premiums to S\$10.8 billion in 2024, led by growth in both the domestic and offshore businesses.